Ramadan Muslim Consumer Behavior

 Pre-Ramadan and the Month of Shaban

-58% – say that they plan to start shopping for Ramadan 2022 a month ahead.
+58% – said that they planned to start shopping for Ramadan 2022 a month ahead.
 We would advise running the first campaign as soon as you can.
 Then run another campaign a week before Ramadan since 41% of respondents indicated that they wait till a week before Ramadan to start buying.Source: What the Ramadan Consumer Survey 2022 Says About Advertising to Muslims During the Holy Month

 The First Half of Ramadan